 4. In a large pan or skillet, stir together constantly ¼ cup sugar and Smart Balance, over medium heat, until a smooth sauce forms and caramel is deep brown (about 3 to 5 minutes).
 Add apples, cinnamon and toss until evenly coated.
 Cook for one minute.

-5. Spoon cooked apples into prepared pie plate.
+5. Spoon cooked apples into a prepared pie plate.
 Sprinkle topping evenly over apples.

-6. Bake until apples are tender and topping is golden brown about 45-50 minutes.
+6. Bake until apples are tender and topping is golden brown for about 45-50 minutes.

 7. Let cool slightly.
 Serve warm with whipped cream on top, if desired.